-10 Productivity Tips for Working From Home
+10 Working From Home Tips to Boost Productivity

 Heather Doshay may work from home, but her workday still doesn’t start until after she’s completed her morning commute.
 Every morning, she hops out of bed, merges into the hallway and takes the stairs down to the kitchen, where she fills up her HydroMate jug with water and retrieves an energy drink from the fridge.
 Once her morning beverages are in hand, she journeys back up the steps to her home office to sign in for the day.

 The daily ritual may not seem like much, but in turning a six-step walk to work into a 60-step commute (give or take a few extra steps for a pair of shoes clogging the expressway), it prepares her for the day to come.
 And as a remote worker and VP of people for the distributed workforce at Webflow, Doshay knows how important any routine can be for productivity.

 “I could literally wake up and walk six-feet and be in my office,” Doshay said.
 “Just walking downstairs and getting water, I’m thinking about my day, I’m starting my day.
 It helps you set that break.”

 Without a few boundaries and rituals, the lines between home and office can blur quickly.
 Checking email after dinner can quickly turn a quiet evening into an all-nighter.
 Lunch breaks can seem like luxuries rather than necessity, and peaceful heads-down time can soon feel isolating.
 While that may result in a short-term burst of productivity, it all leads to burnout in the long run, Doshay said.

 “I keep telling people if you’re working remotely right now and you’re doing OK, and you’re actually doing your work and staying productive, you could work remotely during anything — because this is the most unusual time.”